|

 "General shape

-and colouration, together with the right size is of greater importance
+colouration, together with the right size is of greater

 |